The Importance of Employer Branding in Recruitment

 5. Goal

 Recruitment marketing has a short-term goal, while employer branding has a long-term goal.
+The goal is to fill the open position in the shortest time possible.

-For recruitment marketing, the goal is to fill the open position in the shortest time possible.
 Employer branding, on the other hand, is about changing people's perceptions of your business.
 Creating a successful employer brand takes time, but once you've done it, it's a gift that keeps on giving.

 1. Set your employer value proposition